sampolgar/Templafy-AppConnector/README.md

 4. ensure your user is authenticated to Templafy
 5. double check the above - there's probably something wrong

 # Javascript functions

 ## Templafy sends event type = ready
-Templafy will let the Window know when its ready for the JSON content, don't send it beforehand or it will be lost.
+Templafy will let the Window know when its ready for the JSON content, don't send the JSON content beforehand or it will be lost.

 ```
 if (event.data.type == "ready") {